 On August 2, 1848—just two weeks after the historic first woman's rights convention held at Seneca Falls—a follow-on convention was held in Rochester's Unitarian Church.
+(Nineteenth-century practice was to use the singular, woman's when referring to women as a class; later practice was to use the plural, women's.)
 Rochester abolitionist and feminist Amy Post organized the event and called the meeting to order.
-Rochester abolitionist Abigail Bush was elected to preside, the first time that a woman was elected president of a public meeting open to both women and men.
+Rochester abolitionist Abigail Bush was elected to preside, the first time that a woman was elected president of a public meeting open to both sexes.
 This was so radical a step that, amazingly, Elizabeth Cady Stanton and Lucretia Mott, two organizers of the Seneca Falls convention, walked off the platform in protest when Bush took the chair!
 (Apparently Bush discharged her responsibilities successfully, and future woman's rights meetings were quite frequently presided over by women.)
-One of the event's three secretaries was the abolitionist Catherine Fish Stebbins, daughter of the abolitionist and Utopian Benjamin Fish.
-Like many who attended the Rochester convention, Catherine Stebbins had been present at Seneca Falls.
+One of the event's three secretaries was the abolitionist Catherine Fish Stebbins, daughter of the abolitionist and failed Utopian Benjamin Fish.
+Like many who attended the Rochester convention, Stebbins had been present at Seneca Falls.

-As for the Unitarian congregation, it eventually moved to suburban Rochester.
-In 1962, it erected a landmark structure designed by emerging architect Louis Kahn.
+As for the Unitarian congregation, it eventually moved to a more spacious site within Rochester's city limits.
+There, it erected a landmark structure, designed by architect Louis Kahn and completed in 1962.
 This structure was placed on the National Register of Historic Places in 2014.

 Thanks to an anonymous historian for historical research.